rtuechsen/smartplug/README.md

 # Instructions for setting up the project

 Install Ubuntu 24.04 as virtual machine or WSL.
-Set the username of your Ubunutu device to `default` and set a password for this user.
+Set the username and password of the user.

 Install git using `sudo apt -y install git`.
 Clone this repo using: `sudo git clone https://gitlab.com/proi3/smartplug-dirigent.git /opt/smartplug-dirigent`